bsnsk/POS/README.md

-# POS
+# POS Practice

+Shuyang Shi, 2015
+***
+### Brief
-Practice Record of POS (Practice of Operating System)
+Practice Record of POS (Practice of Operating System).
+This course is about Linux operating system, and the concepts and practice of OS.

+### Table of Contents
 - Week 1: Install
 - [Week 2: Boot](2/POS\ 第二次实战.html)
 - [Week 3: Kernel Modules](3/POS\ 第三次实战.html)